Making Prompts First-Class Citizens for Adaptive LLM Pipelines: Optimization Opportunities

-\system\ introduces a suite of optimization strategies inspired by query processing, stream systems, and compiler techniques, which we outline below, focusing on those that are particularly distinctive.

-\textbf{Operator Fusion.} \system\ supports runtime operator fusion, enabling adjacent prompt operations to be combined into a single execution unit to improve efficiency and reduce intermediate storage.
-This is particularly beneficial for tightly coupled operators.

-When fusing adjacent \GEN\ operations, \system\ distinguishes between semantically coupled and independent use cases.
-When \GEN s share context, such as generating multiple sections from the same view, they can be fused into a single prompt to reduce token duplication and improve coherence.
-However, when \GEN\ logic is applied independently across inputs (e.g., summarizing distinct clinical notes), fusion may degrade accuracy and hinder retries or evaluation.
-As such, \system\ selectively applies \GEN\ fusion based on prompt dependencies and reuse potential to ensure performance gains without sacrificing modularity or result quality.
+The combination of structured prompt management and adaptive prompt refinement in \sys unlocks a range of optimization opportunities.
+In this section, we highlight examples of such optimizations that a system adopting \sys's approach could implement.

-\textbf{Prefix Caching and Reuse.} Reusing attention states is a common technique to accelerate prompt executions~\cite{pope2023kv}.
-In many pipelines, especially those with retries or iterative refinements, large parts of the prompt remain unchanged across successive \GEN\ calls.

-To exploit this property, \system\ uses prefix caching, identifying the stable portion of a prompt, and reusing it from prior invocations.
-When a small delta (e.g., an added example or hint) modifies the prompt, \system\ appends it to the cached prefix rather than re-constructing the entire prompt.
-This incremental construction enables token-level reuse with LLMs that support a KV cache~\cite{vllm2024prefix} or FlashAttention~\cite{dao2022flashattention}, reducing latency and compute costs.
+\textbf{Prefix Caching \& Reuse.} Reusing attention states is a common technique to accelerate prompt evaluation~\cite{pope}.
+Since large parts of the prompt may remain unchanged across successive invocations in many pipelines, \sys could identify stable portions of a prompt and cache them for reuse in the future.
+When making only a small refinement to a prompt (e.g., adding an example), \sys will usually append the delta to the end of the prompt view rather than rebuilding the entire prompt from scratch.
+This incremental construction enables straightforward token-level reuse with LLMs that support a KV cache~\cite{vllm} or FlashAttention~\cite{flashattention}, reducing latency and compute costs.
+To generalize this idea, \sys could employ a structured prompt cache~\cite{promptcache} that indexes prompt views and their rendered forms, facilitating efficient reuse across retries or invocations with different arguments.

-To generalize this idea, \system\ employs a structured prompt cache~\cite{gim2024prompt} that indexes prompt fragments and their rendered forms.
-This cache can be accessed by view name, parameter hash, or refinement version, facilitating efficient retrieval and reuse in retries, batched tasks with shared scaffolds, or parameterized view calls.
-Prompt views are particularly suitable for caching as they maintain a consistent structure across executions.